Qawaz/compose-code-editor/README.md

 ## Setup

-You can either get this from github packages or jitpack
+You can either get this from github packages or jitpack, Please note that Jitpack is android only.

 ### Multiplatform Dependency